Hochschild cohomology of dg manifolds associated to integrable distributions: Algebraic structures of differential operators on the dg manifold

 the quotient space

-inherits a coproduct structure:
+inherits a coproduct structure

-from the one $\Delta$ on $\D(M)$ as in~\eqref{Eq: coproduct on DM}.
+from the coproduct $\Delta$~\eqref{Eq: coproduct on DM} on $\D(M)$.
 Thus $\D(B)$ is also an $R$-coalgebra, which we call the $R$-coalgebra of \textit{transversal differential operators} of the integrable distribution $F$~\cite{Luca}.
-Moreover, the natural filtration on $\D(M)$ determined by the order of differential operators descends to a filtration on the $R$-coalgebra $\D(B)$.
-Note that in general $\D(B)$ is not an associative algebra.
-According to Vitagliano~\cite{Luca}, there is an $A_\infty$ algebra structure on $\Omega_F(\D(B)):= \Omega_F \otimes_R \D(B)$.
+Moreover, the natural filtration on $\D(M)$ determined by the order of differential operators descends to a filtration on the $R$-coalgebra $\D(B)$